Updated 5 August

 If you have regular haemodialysis treatment, a “close contact” may include a patient who had dialysis at the same time as you even if they were not within 2 metres of you.

-It can take up to 14 days to get Coronavirus after you have been in contact with an infected person - even if you feel well, you must follow instructions to protect the people around you, including your family and other kidney patients.
+It can take up to 14 days to get Coronavirus after you have been in contact with an infected person.
+Therefore, even if you feel well, you must follow instructions to isolate to protect the people around you, including your family and other kidney patients.

 You must self-isolate at home for 14 days since contact.